Lipstick feminism: History

 Lipstick feminism is a movement created of the third wave of feminism, following second wave feminism.
 The second wave of feminism emerged in the US around 1960.
 This wave challenged America's beauty industry and its standards by protesting in a boycott of items considered to be feminine.
-These items included bras, girdles, curlers, false eye lashes, and magazines catered to women.
+These items included bras, girdles, curlers, false eyelashes, and magazines catered to women.
 Boycotting these items as well as embracing unorthodox appearances of women, such as unshaved legs and wearing no makeup, became a liberation mark for the second wave feminists.
 From early literature to date, the appearance of femininity has always had a negative relationship with feminism.
 During the eighteenth century, writings of Wollstonecraft criticized women who focused on their beauty, calling them "feather birds" with nothing to do besides plume themselves.
 Some time after, Simone de Beauvoir implored women to go beyond their bodies by rejecting emotional responses and the superficiality of beauty.
 De Beauvoir urged that this was the way to equality for women.
 Fashion, glamour and beauty have always been viewed as superficial and problematic.
 Second wave feminism viewed these as bondage, being oppressive and exploitative.

 Third wave feminism was birthed out of the demands of the second wave of feminism.
 Women wanted to continue to fight for equality and to continue their activist work, while not fitting into the box of what society felt a feminist should look like.
 While second wave feminism focused more on political activism and pushing the beauty ideals away, lipstick feminism embraced both beauty standards and political activisms.